ExpressionEngine/ExpressionEngine-User-Guide/source/cp/sites/index.rst

 Multiple Site Manager
 =====================

-Manage multiple Sites from a single installation **Note:** The Multiple Site Manager **does not** alter the :doc:`/about/license`.
+Manage multiple Sites from a single installation

+.. note:: The Multiple Site Manager **does not** alter the
+	:doc:`/about/license`.
 The license holder must be the owner of all Sites on a single installation.

 One Installation, Multiple Websites
 -----------------------------------